cp-algorithms/cp-algorithms/src/linear_algebra/determinant-gauss.md

----
-title: Calculating Determinant of Matrix by Gauss
-hide:
-  - navigation
----

 # Calculating the determinant of a matrix by Gauss

 Problem: Given a matrix $A$ of size $N \times N$.
 Compute its determinant.